dimonguitars/nycdriver/README.md

 # nycdriver
-Mobile app for NYC drivers
+Mobile app for NYC drivers.

-Allows cstmr to track and pay parking tickets based on provided plate number.
+App allows to track and pay parking tickets based on provided plate number.

 I used NYC open database API for all tickets details.